-David HellmannChairman, Department of Medicine, Johns Hopkins Bayview Medical Center, Johns Hopkins University School of Medicine
+David HellmannAliki Perroti Professor of Medicine; Director, Center for Innovative Medicine, Johns Hopkins University School of Medicine

 At the age of five, David Hellmann, MD, developed a disease that causes a softening of the hipbone, forcing him to spend months in a full-body cast and months more wearing a brace.
 His own experience with illness, his training in internal medicine at Johns Hopkins, and a long line of influential mentors taught Dr. Hellmann that “medicine is a public trust… It is the public interest over any individual interest that counts,” he says.
 “We were created not for ourselves but to care for our patients, their families and our communities.”